smudge/decks/railsconf-2022/slides.md

 My name is Nathan.
 I exist online in a few places.

-I also exist in real life, and I work at a company called Betterment.
+I also exist in real life, and I work at a company called...
 -->

 ---